hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 ## Collapse functionality

-If the `isCollapsible` property is set to true, a collapse toggle button will be exposed to the end-user allowing them to manually expand and collapse the component.
+If the `isCollapsible` property is set to `true`, a collapse toggle button will be exposed to the end-user allowing them to manually expand and collapse the component.

 ![SideNav collapse function](/assets/components/side-nav/sidenav-collapse-interaction.png)